lulav/LRS_Documentation/docs_data_analysis/data_access/query_data.md

 </details>

-## Initial parameters of the simulation
+## Initial Parameters of the Simulation

 Initial parameters of the simulation are written under the topic '/config'.
 Values of the parameters for each of the simulation as well as the overall information about this topic is accessed as for any other topics.
 For example, if simulation named 'simulation_dynamics' requires 1 initial parameter, say 'mass', the initial values for the batch 'robotic_test' may be queried in the following way: